mhusman123/Data-Science-Salaries-2024/README.md

 Data Analysis: Summarize the main findings from the analysis, such as salary trends based on job titles, experience levels, and company sizes.

 Visualization: Highlight key visualizations used to present the data, such as bar plots for salary comparisons and box plots for salary distributions.

-Conclusion: Conclude with the insights gained from the analysis, including any recommendations for companies or individuals in the data science field.
+Conclude with the insights gained from the analysis, including any recommendations for companies or individuals in the data science field.

-Conclusion:
+# Conclusion:
 Salary Analysis by Job Title and Experience Level: Analyze the average salary across different job titles and experience levels to understand salary trends in the data science field.

 Salary Disparity Analysis: Identify and visualize any significant salary disparities based on factors such as job title, experience level, or company size.
 This can help in highlighting areas where there might be inequities.